umarhassan-mitodl/sts.002-spring-2016/content/pages/assignments/_index.md

 *   Discuss, draw upon, or a debate an argument made in a secondary source.
 *   Cite a piece of factual evidence that you have drawn from another source that is not "common knowledge."
 (In general, you should err on the side of caution: Unless you have come across a specific piece of evidence in multiple different sources, provide a citation!)

 When using footnotes, you should cite your evidence by providing a superscript at the end of the sentence, after all relevant punctuation.
 The first time that you cite from a specific source in your paper, please provide a full citation for the source, following the guidelines below.
 Subsequently, you can use a short-form citation, consisting just of the author's last name, an abbreviated title, and the page number.
 For example: Chancellor, Devil, 38.
-For further information on citation practices, please see the [Chicago Manual of Style citation guide](http://www.chicagomanualofstyle.org/tools_citationguide.html).
+For further information on citation practices, please see the {{% resource_link "81828f69-597f-41f5-b1d2-a4f4cc540096" "Chicago Manual of Style citation guide" %}}.

 ### Examples for Full Citations